matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Create single-purpose functions that respond to events without a server or runtime.
 - Written in Javascript; execute in managed Node.js environment on Google Cloud Platform.

+#### Quiz

+**1. Why would a developer choose to store source code in Cloud Source Repositories?**

+- To reduce work.
+Cloud Source Repositories manages the hosting infrastructure for you.
+- To keep code private to a GCP project.
+Cloud Source Repositories integrates with Google Cloud IAM.

 ### Deployment: Infrastructure as code

 **Deployment Manager**